pivotal/docs-tap/app-sso/how-to-guides/getting-started.hbs.md

 The `redirectPaths` is the login redirect within your application.
 This example deploys a minimal Spring application, so you can use the Spring Security path.

-Check the status of your `ClassClaim` by running:
+Verify the status of your `ClassClaim` by running:

 ```bash
 tanzu service class-claim list